Home Improvement

 One of the most common mistakes in the home repair industry is “pocket accounting.”
 This happens when you use the same bank account for your grocery bills and your lumber runs.
 It creates a foggy financial picture that makes it nearly impossible to tell if your business is actually making a profit.

 The first step toward professional management is opening a dedicated business checking account.
 Every dime that comes in from a client should go into this account, and every business expense should come out of it.
-This simple separation makes tax time significantly easier and gives you a clear view of your actual cash flow.
+This simple separation makes tax time significantly easier and gives you a clean view of your actual cash flow.
 When your personal life and business life are tangled together, you are essentially flying blind.

 Master the Art of the Estimate